HomeBlog What is Payment On Account? Do I Need To Pay To HMRC?

 What is Payment On Account?
 Do I Need To Pay To HMRC?

-In the UK, “Payments on account” are advance payments towards your tax bill for the current financial year.
-It also includes Class 4 National Insurance contributions for self-employed individuals.
-The due amount is calculated based on estimated assumptions and should be paid twice a year: one on 31st January and the other one on 31st July by midnight.
-Here are the details to follow to make your payment on account to the HMRC.
+In the UK, income tax payments on account are advance payments made towards your Self Assessment tax bill for the current financial year.
+These payments also include Class 4 National Insurance contributions for self-employed individuals.
+The amount due is calculated based on the previous year’s tax liability and must be paid twice a year — on 31st January and 31st July by midnight.
+Read on for everything you need to know about making your income tax payments on account to HMRC.

 There are two scenarios, you must make payment on account: